jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 Read the {% include chapter-link.html slug="toc" %} first.

-The headings used throughout this book are designed to be readable on their own, as a summary of the material.
+The headings used throughout this book are designed to be readable on their own, as a summary of the text.
 This makes it easy to quickly skim through tables of contents and chapter texts to take in an overview.

 ### Skim the narrative